Treeki/MeteoNook/README.md

 - **Testing and suggestions for v1**: Ahri, Alexis, andrewtabs, astro, capstone, ctar17, Denna, GoldenCrater, rainbowannie, robotic_scarab
 - **Spanish translation proofreading**: [@jerdieh](https://twitter.com/jerdieh)

+Translations are managed centrally using POEditor.
+Join the project here to contribute: https://poeditor.com/join/project/CerldM8Yc9

 There's no obligation to do so, but if you'd like to support my work on this project and other AC:NH research: [PayPal.me](https://paypal.me/trashcurl) | [Ko-fi](https://ko-fi.com/ninji_) | [Monzo](https://monzo.me/ninji) (UK)

 ## Roadmap/to-do list